tao-l/CS262_replication/README.md

 ```
 where [1] is the id of the server.

 The number of servers and their addresses and ports are in `config.py`.

-To run the servers locally, change the ip addresses to `127.0.0.1`.
 To change the number of servers, just change the `replicas` list.

+To run the servers locally, change the ip addresses to `127.0.0.1` or just set `local = True' in `config.py`.

 __Persistence:__ The servers can be run in two modes: persistent or not.
 To specify this, change the `need_persistent` in `config.py` to True or False.
+In the persistent mode, servers will save states to files `record0', `recor1', etc.

 __To run a client__, run: